maisha-khanum/anymal-dance-225a/README.md

-# cs225a
+# anymal-dance
-This repository will contain the homeworks and demos for the class cs225a.
+This is a group project for cs225a.
+Mapping human motion to ANYmal.

 ## Dependencies
 The project depends on the OpenSai libraries.
 You have received instructions to install OpenSai in class.